chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/components/overview.md

 }
 ```

-# Differences in Razor Components vs Razor Pages
+# differences in razor components vs razor pages
-## No Asynchronous Work in Razor Expressions
+## no asynchronous work in razor expressions
 Blazor (unlike in Razor Pages) cannot perform asynchronous work in a Razor expression while rendering a component.
 This is because Blazor renders interactive UIs; it does not make sense to block while rendering.

 <r>This is illegal</r>:  `<ParameterChild Title="@await ..." />`

 Instead, use asynchronous lifecycle events (explained below).

-## No Concatenation of Explicit Razor Expression with an Expression Result for Assignment to a Parameter
+## no concatenation of explicit razor expression with an expression result for assignment to a parameter
 This is valid in Razor Pages, but not a Razor Component:

 `<ParameterChild Title="Set by @(panelData.Title)" />`